Gracerosen/javascript-intro/README.md

-Data Instances (the program keeps track of new data in an instance of that data type.
+<strong>Data Instances</strong> (the program keeps track of new data in an instance of that data type.
 An instance is an individual case of a data type.)

-Booleans (a primitive data type. true or false.)
+<strong>Booleans</strong> (a primitive data type. true or false.)

 let lateToWork = true;